pollination/pollination-docs/model-editor/commands.md

 #### Grid Increment

-A number larger than 0 to set the distance between grid increments.
-Keep in mind that this value can be different from the grid size in the preview.
+A positive number for dimension of each grid cell.
+This should be less than the smallest detail to resolve on the rooms.
+NOTE that this value can be different from the grid size in the preview.

 </details>

 Snap the selected rooms to a cartesian grid defined by a `Grid Increment` distance, which sets the resolution of the grid.
-This command is particularly useful for IES VE users who often need the model to be snapped to a grid.
+This command is particularly useful for workflows involving IES-VE where the model must be snapped to a grid in order for it to be editable once it is inside in the virtual environment.

 {% embed url="https://drive.google.com/open?id=1XiU0mR1sLE7yBO51psrl-vOsI9ne74fD&usp=drive_fs" %}
 Snap to Grid